Sleep Policy

 The Tots' Clubhouse Nursery School Sleep Policy

-Our Sleep Policy aims to support parents to understand their child's sleep needs.
+Our Sleep Policy aims to support parents to transition their child into our setting.
 This underpins the positive experience, confidence and trust that your family has with us.
+We are committed to providing a safe and nurturing environment, supported by Warwickshire County Council, and strictly adhering to the Lullaby Trust safer sleep standards which are now mandatory under the EYFS.

 • Ensure strong child-adult attachments (with the Key Worker and team members) so that staff understand the child's needs.